Grandmaster0111/Agroforest-app/blueprint.md

 *   **Crop Selection:** A dropdown menu allows farmers to select the crop they are growing.
 *   **Crop Database:** A local database (currently a static list in `CropService`) stores the ideal moisture range for each crop.
-*   **Intelligent Irrigation Advice:** The app checks the current soil moisture against the selected crop's ideal range and provides one of the following recommendations:
+*   **Intelligent Irrigation Advice:** The app checks the current soil moisture against the selected crop's ideal range and provides irrigation advice.
-    *   "Soil is dry for [Crop Name] – irrigation required" (in red)
-    *   "Soil moisture is optimal for [Crop Name]" (in green)
-    *   "Soil is wet for [Crop Name] – no irrigation needed" (in blue)

 ### Weather Forecast